-Microsoft OpenHack is a developer focused event where a wide variety of participants (Open) learn through hands-on experimentation (Hack) using challenges based on real world customer engagements designed to mimic the developer journey.
-OpenHack is a premium Microsoft event that provides a unique upskilling experience for customers and partners.
-Rather than traditional presentation-based conferences, OpenHack offers a different unique hands-on coding experience for developers.
+Microsoft OpenHack is a developer-focused engagement where a wide variety of participants (Open) learn through hands-on experimentation (Hack) using challenges based on real-world customer scenarios designed to mimic the developer journey.

-OpenHack is designed primarily for a developer audience.
+OpenHack is designed primarily for a technical audience.
 However, some OpenHack topics can be of interest to other audience types.
-Please check the relevant OpenHack registration pages for information on who should attend.
+Please check the relevant OpenHack registration pages for information on who should participate.

-There are many benefits to attending an OpenHack, but specifically, attendees will gain skills and expertise needed to deploy the specified technology workload in their work, get answers to tech and workplace project questions from Microsoft and community experts, and have an opportunity to work directly with Microsoft tech experts to address specific business projects and challenges related to the targeted workload..
+There are many benefits to participating an OpenHack, but specifically, participants will gain skills and expertise needed to deploy the specified technology workload in their work, get answers to tech and workplace project questions from Microsoft and community experts, and have an opportunity to work directly with Microsoft tech experts to address specific business projects and challenges related to the targeted workload.

 The OpenHack experience is primarily focused on Hacking challenges.
-Attendees work together alongside an expert coach in teams of up to five people to complete challenges that increase in complexity over the course of the event.
-Some OpenHack events offer additional programming, including: Envisioning sessions, a private, two-hour session working directly with Microsoft technology experts to discuss specific company projects pertaining to the workload; Expert Talks with Engineers; and evening Community activities and Meetups.
+Participants work together alongside an expert coach in teams of up to five people to complete challenges that increase in complexity over the course of the engagement either in-person or virtually online.

 Yes, all government and public sector employees can register for an OpenHack, however, these employees are required to comply with their internal rules and regulations regarding free content and gifts.
 You may need to have a gifting letter signed by your ethics officer in order to receive items of value.
 Please be sure to check the box for “government employee” during the registration process so we are aware of your status.